 Judith has been on the board of the Humane Society since 2012.
 She is a partner at a large law firm in New York where she specializes in international insolvency law.
 She assists the Board with its legal issues, as well as with general matters.
 Judy has always loved animals and joined the Board to help make the lives of all animals as good as the lives of the numerous spoiled furry creatures who share her home.
 Over the years, her menagerie has consisted of guinea pigs, gerbils, rabbits, cats and dogs.
 Currently she lives in New Rochelle with her husband Ralph, black lab Dallas and lop-eared bunny Coniglio (which means rabbit in Italian).
 She and her husband love to travel.
 They often collect art made by local artisans when they travel.

 Dianne has been a volunteer at the shelter since 1996 and a board member since 1998.
 She has held various jobs, first as Board Secretary and Volunteer Coordinator and now as coordinator of the Sponsor-A-Pet and Buy-A-Brick fund raising programs.
-She also writes the shelter’s newsletter, acts as host for Girl Scout and school groups who visit the shelter and is co-chair for a shelter fund raising event, Hounds on the Sound.
+She also writes the shelter’s newsletter, acts as host for Girl Scout and school groups who visit the shelter and is active in fund raising events.

-Her love for animals and nature is evident by the fact that she has been a docent at the Bronx Zoo for 23 years, a Naturalist giving classes and tours to children for five years at the Sheldrake Nature Center in Larchmont and by her devotion to the shelter from where she adopted two cats and five dogs over the years.
-Two of these dogs are now living with the two cats.
+Her love for animals and nature is evident by the fact that she has been a docent at the Bronx Zoo for over 20 years, a Naturalist giving classes and tours to children for over 5 years at the Sheldrake Nature Center in Larchmont and by her devotion to the shelter from where she adopted two cats and five dogs over the years.
+One dog and two cats remain sharing life with Dianne.

 A lifelong animal lover Diane started volunteering at the shelter 15 years ago at the urging of her two young daughters.
 Diane has been involved with many projects and fundraisers, has led the junior and family volunteer programs, and utilized her advertising creative director career skills to help with the organization’s rebranding, and creation of marketing messaging.
 Eleven years ago she joined the board.

 Diane is now the CEO of doremus fp/dfp graphics – a financial printing, and consumer printing, concept and design company.
-She and her late husband Dave (who was also a devoted volunteer) raised their 2, now twentysomething daughters in New Rochelle, where Diane still resides with her two dogs and cat.
+She and her late husband Dave (who was also a devoted volunteer) raised their 2, now twentysomething daughters in New Rochelle, where Diane still resides with her two dogs, Kazoo and Sadie.